History of the foreign policy of the United States: Jimmy Carter 1977–1981

-Reagan 1981–1989
+Ronald Reagan 1981–1989

 Reagan rejected détente, and containment, and announced his goal was to win the Cold War, by destroying the threat of Soviet communism, denouncing Moscow as the "evil Empire".
-His main action was a dramatic increase in military spending, and a heavy investment in high-tech weapons that the Soviets, with their primitive computer systems, were unable to match.David Kyvig, ed.
-Reagan and the World (1990).
+His main action was a dramatic increase in military spending, and a heavy investment in high-tech weapons that the Soviets, with their primitive computer systems, were unable to match.
 After furious political battles at home and in Western Europe, Reagan succeeded in stationing medium-range ballistic Missiles in Western Europe, aimed at the Soviet Union.

 The Reagan administration made dramatic increases in defense spending one of their three main priorities on taking office, along with cutting taxes and welfare.
 The transition to the new professional all-professional force was finalized, and the draft forgotten.
 A dramatic expansion of salary bases and benefits for both enlisted and officers made career service much more attractive.
-Under the aggressive leadership of Defense Secretary Caspar Weinberger, the development of the B-1 bomber was reinstated, and there was funding for a new B-2 bomber, as well as cruise missiles, the MX missile, and a 600 ship Navy.
+Under the aggressive leadership of Defense Secretary Caspar Weinberger, the development of the B-1 bomber was reinstated, and there was funding for a new B-2 bomber, as well as cruise missiles, the MX missile, and a 600-ship Navy.
 The new weaponry was designed with Soviet targets in mind.
 In terms of real dollars after taxation, defense spending jump 34 percent between 1981 in 1985.
-Reagan's two terms, defense spending totaled about 2 trillion dollars, but even so it was a lower percentage of the federal budget or have the GDP, then before 1976.
+Reagan's two terms, defense spending totaled about $2 trillion, but even so it was a lower percentage of the federal budget or have the GDP, then before 1976.